-Gary Grigsby's War in the West is an app by 2by3 Games.
+Gary Grigsby's War in the West is an application by 2by3 Games.
 Gary Grigsby's War in the West was first published on .
-It is available for Steam, Other.Gary Grigsby’s War in the West is the most ambitious and detailed computer wargame on the Western Front of World War II ever made.
-Starting with the Summer 1943 invasions of Sicily and Italy and proceedin...
+Gary Grigsby's War in the West is currently available on the following platforms: Steam, Other.Gary Grigsby’s War in the West is the most ambitious and detailed computer wargame on the Western Front of World War II ever made.
+Sta...

 Gary Grigsby's War in the West Review

-Gary Grigsby's War in the West is an application created by 2by3 Games.
+Gary Grigsby's War in the West is an application by 2by3 Games.
 Gary Grigsby's War in the West was first published on .
-It is accessible on the following platforms: Steam, Other.
+It is accessible for Steam, Other.

 Gary Grigsby’s War in the West is the most ambitious and detailed computer wargame on the Western Front of World War II ever made.
 Starting with the Summer 1943 invasions of Sicily and Italy and proceeding through the invasions of France and the drive into Germany, War in the West brings you all the Allied campaigns in Western Europe and the capability to re-fight the Western Front according to your plan.